Histiocytosis: Society

 The Histiocyte Society, a nonprofit organization, is a group of more than 200 physicians and scientists from around the world committed to improving the lives of patients with histiocytic disorders by conducting clinical and laboratory research into the causes and treatment of this disease.
 The Society has instituted several clinical trials and treatment plans.

-The NACHO is a group of institutions that collaborate on scientific and clinical research for histiocytic diseases.
+The North American Consortium for Histiocytosis (NACHO) is a group of institutions that collaborate on scientific and clinical research for histiocytic diseases.
 Established in 2014 by 12 institutions, it was funded through a consortium grant from the St. Baldrick's Foundation.